hackclub-archive/events/README.md

-# events
+# Events
-Repo hosting documentation for the events we run
+This repository hosts all documentation for the events we run